Huotes/CommitMaker/README.md

 4 out of 5 doctors fail to recommend Chuck Norris as a solution to most problems.
 Also, 80% of doctors die unexplained, needlessly brutal deaths.

 Chuck Norris can take a screenshot of his blue screen.

+Chuck Norris programs occupy 150% of CPU, even when they are not executing.